VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/medical patient records 9bb4f4fc1e8242b2905eb286a0e00143.md

 # Medical Patient Records

 Note: Dataset not available—emailed author
-Graph features in papers: 3
-Appeared in years: 1
+Graph features in papers: clusters (pre-existing),multivariate,spatial Appeared in years: 2011
 Type of Collection: Single Graph is it stored properly?: No must be analyzed: No